-- Compliance with the programs and processes identified within the ASP - Upholding, reinforcing, and ensuring compliance with the Substance Abuse Policy as outlined for Tacoma Link and Agency Policy 1014 for all Sound Transit employees - Supporting the development, implementation, and operation of SMS - Maintaining documents that support the implementation of the ASP; represent the CSO in the Link Rules and Procedures Committee (LRPC) - Maintaining individual certifications in compliance with 49 CFR 672 Public Transportation Safety Certification Training Program (PTSCTP) - Reviewing and investigating employee reports and implementing corrective actions, as appropriate, in a timely manner - Investigating employee injuries and documenting findings of investigations in the reporting system - Verifying ASP compliance and reporting deviations to the Safety Division
+- Compliance with the programs and processes identified within the ASP - Upholding, reinforcing, and ensuring compliance with the Resolution No. R2023-23: Tacoma Link Light Rail Substance Abuse Policy and Agency Policy 1014: Alcohol and Drug Free Workplace. - Supporting the development, implementation, and operation of SMS - Maintaining documents that support the implementation of the SMS; represent the CSO in the Link Rules and Procedures Committee (LRPC) - Maintaining individual certifications in compliance with 49 CFR § 672 Public Transportation Safety Certification Training Program (PTSCTP) - Reviewing and investigating employee reports and implementing corrective actions, as appropriate, in a timely manner - Investigating employee injuries and documenting findings in the reporting system - Verifying ASP compliance and reporting deviations to the Safety Division

-2.3.2 OPERATING CONTRACT RELATIONSHIPS
+2.4.2 Operating Contract Relationships

-Sound Transit, as an organization, requires that partnering agencies comply with 49 CFR 655 in accordance with their respective intergovernmental agreements (IGAs).
-This requirement within each IGA signifies that all partnering agencies adhere to the regulations outlined in CFR 655, which specifically address the testing, training, and assistance programs for regulated employees involved in safety sensitive functions.
+Sound Transit, as an organization, requires that partnering agencies comply with 49 CFR § 655 in accordance with their respective intergovernmental agreements (IGAs).
+This requirement within each IGA signifies that all partnering agencies adhere to the regulations outlined in 49 CFR § 655, which specifically address the testing, training, and assistance programs for regulated employees involved in safety sensitive functions.
 Sound Transit's operating partners are contractually obligated to have a formal SRM process that identifies hazards, risks, and mitigations.
-Additionally, ST Express requires partnering agencies to provide Sound Transit with copies of part 655 reporting and notification of any external audits conducted in relation to part 655.
+Additionally, ST Express requires partnering agencies to provide Sound Transit with copies of 49 CFR § 655 reporting and notification of any external audits conducted in relation to the regulation.
 These measures ensure compliance and facilitate transparency as ST strives to maintain consistent safety standards and regulatory adherence across all entities engaged in the agency's transit initiatives.